 - 1. A FOUR-DAY ATTENDANCE NOTICE will be issued to every student who reaches four absences in a class within a semester.
 The teacher will verbally notify the student who has reached 4 absences in that particular class, reinforce the importance of good attendance, and have the student sign the ATTENDANCE NOTICE.
 A copy of the report will be sent home by mail.
 A copy will be sent to the office for the student's file, and a copy will remain with the classroom teacher.
-The teacher will continue to notify the student of the number of absences accumulated after the four-day notice. - 2.
+The teacher will continue to notify the student of the number of absences accumulated after the four day notice. - 2.
 A SEVEN-DAY ATTENDANCE NOTICE will be issued to every student who reaches seven absences in a class.
 A semester absence of seven days from any class will place the student in a failing status.
 This report will be sent by mail to the parent.
 The student will remain in the class and will be given verbal notice of the failing status by the classroom teacher.
-If the student feels that justifiable or extraordinary circumstances have contributed to exceeding the seven-day limit, the student may appeal to the teacher for credit.
+If the student feels that justifiable or extraordinary circumstances have contributed to exceeding the seven day limit, the student may appeal to the teacher for credit.
 This appeal may be granted if the following conditions have been met: - a.
 The Appeal Form has been completed and returned to the teacher by the due date specified on the form. - b.
 Attendance after the seven-day limit has been satisfactory. - c.
-Appropriate doctor statements, if applicable, have been filed with the building principal or designee. - d.
+Appropriate doctor statements, if applicable, have been filed with the school attendance officer. - d.
 All class work has been satisfactorily completed. - e.
 All class objectives have been accomplished. - f.
-The student is academically passing the class. - For classes that meet every day, the absence limit is fourteen days.
-The first attendance notice will be issued at eight days.
+The student is academically passing the class.